 Do one body-positive thing every day.
-Choose an apple instead of chips with your lunch.
+Compliment others without putting yourself down.
 Wear as much or as little makeup as you want.
-Drink the daily recommended amount of water.
+Drink more water.
 Wear the dress that makes you feel sexy.
 Don’t beat yourself up for bloated tummies or acne.

 Do something you can be proud of each day.
 It can be health-related or simply a choice that boosts your self esteem.
 Finding even tiny things to make you feel good about your body is a great way to brighten your whole day!